Marking of Mechanical Equipment

 How we create the best learning experiences

 Studies show that engaged learners are far more likely to absorb the information they receive.
-By making eLearning courses that participants value and enjoy instead of endure, we make sure that important, safety-critical information is remembered long after the learner has finished the course.
+By creating eLearning courses that participants value and enjoy rather than endure, we ensure that important, safety-critical information is remembered long after the learner has completed the course.

 Refinery in Trainor's 3D world ElectriCity